yugabyte/yugabyte-db/docs/content/v1.3/secure/security-checklist.md

 ### Tips for public clouds

 * Do not assign a public IP address to the nodes running Yugabyte DB if possible.
-The applications can connect to YugaByte DB over private IP addresses.
+The applications can connect to Yugabyte DB over private IP addresses.

 * In AWS, run the Yugabyte DB cluster in a separate VPC ([Amazon Virtual Private Network](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) and peer this only with VPC(s) from which database access is required, for example from those VPCs where the application will run.